Dental Emergencies in Los Alamitos, CA

 If your tooth has fallen out completely, there are specific steps you should take to care for it before you head to the dental office.
 If it’s dirty, rinse it gently in the water, being careful not to touch the root.
 If possible, place it gently back into its socket to keep it moist.
 Don’t push the tooth down into the empty socket, however, as doing so may unintentionally damage the tissues.

 If you can’t set your tooth back into its socket, try holding it in your mouth between your cheek and gums.
 You can also wrap it in gauze and immerse it in milk or water.
 The most important thing is to keep it moist.

 How Should I Care For a Cracked Tooth?

 If you regularly open packages with your teeth, chew ice cubes or eat hard candy, you’re more likely to crack, or fracture, one of your teeth.

 If you believe that you have cracked a tooth, you should begin injury care right away by rinsing your mouth with warm water.
 If you require immediate pain relief, take ibuprofen, not aspirin, and place an ice pack or cold compress over the area to reduce swelling.

-If you’re in the midst of a dental emergency, call Volterra Dental at (562) 247-0172 as soon as possible, or book your same-day appointment online today.
+If you’re in the midst of a dental emergency, call Volterra Dental at (562) 501-3188 or schedule your appointment online today.